EloiStree/2026_04_16_gdps_learn_bit_and_code/README.md

 - Mecanum: To have a movable all direction car
 - Learn Sensor: To have simulated Server, Led and sensor.
 - Pins : To have an abstract communication layer between the game and the user code
+- Nerf: Allow to fire Nerf dart for fun mini game

 ------------